Pierce the Veil Logo

 Pierce the Veil LogoPierce the Veil Logo PNG

 The Pierce the Veil logo is simple and foundational.
 In the emblem’s elements, profound emotions and experiences blend with loud music.
-The combination of words, melodies, and the musicians’ emotions is reflected in the symbol, representing a romantic band that plays rock.
+The combination of words, melodies, and the musicians’ emotions is reflected in the symbol, which represents a romantic rock band.

 Pierce the Veil: Brand overview